Rule XVIII: UNH Law JD Concentrations

 LGP 963Law and Mental Health2

-As part of the graduation requirement to take at least 6 experiential-course credits that applies to all students, a candidate for the criminal law certificate must choose either to take the criminal practice clinic or a legal residency with a prosecutor’s office, a public defender agency or a private criminal defense firm practicing primarily criminal defense work.
+As part of the graduation requirement to take at least 6 experiential-course credits that applies to all students, a candidate for the criminal law concentration must choose either to take the criminal practice clinic or a legal residency with a prosecutor’s office, a public defender agency or a private criminal defense firm practicing primarily criminal defense work.
 This is not an additional credit requirement.
 It is only a requirement to fulfill the existing 6 experiential-course credit requirement in a particular way.

-1. JD Certificate in Transactional Business Law
+1. JD Concentration in Transactional Business Law

-Required Courses:
+Required Courses

 LBS 907Business Associations I3